-In this article we’re going to talk in much detail about epicanthoplasty in Singapore - what is it, what can you expect during the procedure, what’s the difference with a double eyelid surgery and costs you can expect in Singapore.
+In this article, we’re going to talk in much detail about epicanthoplasty in Singapore - what it is, what you can expect during the procedure, what’s the difference between that and double eyelid surgery, as well as costs you can expect in Singapore.

 What is Epicanthoplasty?